Can Philodendron Grow In Water? (How To+Care)

 Humidity

-Philodendrons prefer high humidity, and all you need to do is find ways to increase the humidity for the philodendron so that it doesn’t face any problem while growing.
+Philodendrons prefer high humidity, and all you need to do is find ways to increase the humidity for the philodendron so that it doesn’t face any problems while growing.

 Planting the philodendron in water helps to increase the humidity to an extent.
 However, you might need to mist the plant sometimes.